w3c/publ-wg/admin/FPWD-s/PreliminaryPublicationRequest.md

 - https://w3c.github.io/pwpub/snapshot/
 - https://w3c.github.io/wpub-ann/snapshot/

+All three documents go through pubrule's checker as well as the link checker.

+The right 'bucket' for the documents is "Digital Publishing".

-I will put them on the /TR/2018/ as soon as we have the Director's decision.
+I will put them on the /TR/2018/ as soon as we have the Director's decision alongside the official publication request.

-All three documents go through pubrule's checker.

 Thank you!